fbpx

 Davidson glacier | Photo by Patrick Connelly

-One of the best-reviewed guided tours of the Davidson Glacier is known as Glacier Point Wilderness Safari.
 Veteran guides on this tour will lead you on a boat ride, rainforest hike, and kayaking journey to the glacier area.
-Just be sure to reserve your spot early as this tour group fills up pretty fast.
+Just be sure to reserve your spot early, as this tour group fills up pretty fast.

-17. Upper and Lower Dewey Lake
+16. Upper and Lower Dewey Lake

-When it comes to hiking trails in Skagway, it's impossible not to mention the two Dewey Lake paths.
+Regarding hiking trails in Skagway, it's impossible not to mention the two Dewey Lake paths.
 No matter which of these trails you choose, you’ll be rewarded for your efforts with enchanting views of the surrounding mountains and pristine lake.

 The Upper Dewey Trail, however, is only recommended for experienced hikers.
 This arduous 6-mile round-trip hike will take you up a staggering 3,100 feet.